![]() |

 This most certainly describes the distinctive and important regional

-Sancho II Garcés of Nabarra needed to lead his armies through
+II Garcés of Nabarra needed to lead his armies through the snowbound

-the snowbound Pyrnean passes to come to the aid of his brother-in-law
+Pyrnean passes to come to the aid of his brother-in-law Guillermo Sanchez,

-Guillermo Sanchez, Duke of Gascuña.
-The Moorish armies believed
+Duke of Gascuña.
+The Moorish armies believed that the condition

-that the condition of the passes to conquer Pamplona.
-But Sancho and
+of the passes to conquer Pamplona.
+But Sancho and his armies, wearing

-passes and surprised the Moorish armies and dispersed them.
-In a document
+and surprised the Moorish armies and dispersed them.
+In a document of

 de Dios sobrenobre Abarka." |